tomjoht/tomjoht.github.io/_posts/2016/6/2016-06-21-technical-writing-chapter-in-ux-careers-book.md

 ---
 title: "My technical communication contribution to the UX Careers Handbook"
 categories:
-- jekyll
+- beginners
 keywords:
 summary: "A while ago Cory Lebson, a seasoned user experience consultant, invited me to write a section on technical communication as part of his upcoming <i>UX Careers Handbook</i>.
-The book was just published and is now available for order."
+The book was just published and is now available for order.
+In this post I also include the section I contributed."
 thumb: uxcareershandbookthumb.png
 ---